bluesillybeard/Voxelesque/README.md

 I was already considering making my own game, and this seemed like a good way to start.<br>
 After much thought, I decided that hexagons are not the bestagons in this case, so instead I opted for triangles.

-So far, I've got not much of anything.
-I have completed the actual rendering engine (well, for the most part), <br>
-and I am now working on implementing actual game features, as well as a devblog series.

 I am currently rewriting the game in C#, because Java kinda sucks in comparison.<br>
 Though, Java's documentation and open-sourcing is a lot bettter, but the actual C# language is just SOO much better, both in terms of features and performance.

-I choose this because it is something that Minecraft runs on, and these are actually the specs of my secondary PC, which I will be using to test the performance of Voxelesque.

 Check out the [planning document](https://docs.google.com/document/d/1Fdh-ZeGf8YEUFWpwgS4D_PbiXnAFNS3MLjdPwnYaDAo) <br>
 And the [Devlogs](https://youtu.be/M8LMCoB7KTM) <br>